iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ~~~

 `if` (usually) takes three parameters: the conditional clause, the *then*
 body and the *else* body.
-If the first parameter - the conditional clause - is
+If the first parameter -- the conditional clause -- is
 true, the *then* body is evaluated.
 Otherwise, the *else* body is evaluated.

-Clojure has two boolean values: `true` and `false`.
+Clojure has two Boolean values: `true` and `false`.
 However, all values can be
-used in a boolean context like `if`.
+used in a Boolean context like `if`.
 Everything except `nil` and `false` acts
 as `true`.
 For example, all of the following are valid Clojure:

 ~~~ {.clojure}